Updated: June 2, 2025

 Many English-speaking expats from around the world live in Cascais, Estoril, Carcavelos, Parede, and Alcabideche.
 From families seeking top international schools to retirees looking for the perfect spot to retire, Cascais continues to catch the attention of international looking for the ultimate relocation spot.

 You can begin your search for beachfront properties online by visiting online listing sites and real estate agency sites in Cascais.
-A quick search for “homes for sale Cascais Portugal” will provide you with an overview of the market, including property types available and ballpoint property prices.
+A quick search for “homes for sale Cascais Portugal” or “property for sale Cascais” will provide you with an overview of the market, including property types available and ballpoint property prices.

 Once you have an idea of what you are looking for, your price range, and the area you prefer, contact a real estate agent for assistance with the process.